istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     ...
     {{< /text >}}

-1. Send a request from the sleep container to the VM HTTP service.
+1. Send a request from the `sleep` service on the pod to the VM's HTTP service:

     {{< text bash >}}
     $ kubectl exec -it sleep-88ddbcfdd-rm42k -c sleep -- curl vmhttp.${SERVICE_NAMESPACE}.svc.cluster.local:8080